Chart Color Schemes

 The level of general health in Cobblebank is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Cobblebank shows better-than-average health outcomes, as assessed by AreaSearch through mortality rates and chronic condition prevalence.
-Both younger and older age groups have low prevalence of common health conditions.
+Cobblebank shows better-than-average health results, as per AreaSearch's evaluation of mortality rates and chronic condition prevalence.
+Both younger and older residents have low incidence of common health issues.

-Private health cover is held by approximately 54% of Cobblebank's total population (~3,035 people), slightly higher than the average SA2 area but lower than Greater Melbourne's 56.7%.
-The most prevalent medical conditions are asthma and mental health issues, affecting 6.5 and 5.3% of residents respectively.
-84.0% of residents report no medical ailments, compared to 72.6% in Greater Melbourne.
+Private health coverage is at 54% (~2975 people), slightly above the average SA2 area's rate but lower than Greater Melbourne's 56.7%.
+The most prevalent conditions are asthma (6.5%) and mental health concerns (5.3%), with 84.0% of residents reporting no medical ailments, compared to 72.6% in Greater Melbourne.
 Working-age residents have low chronic condition prevalence.
-Only 0.7% of residents are aged 65 and over (39 people), lower than Greater Melbourne's 15.1%.
-Health outcomes among seniors rank higher nationally than the general population.
+Only 0.1% (~5 people) of residents are aged 65 and over, lower than Greater Melbourne's 15.0%.
+Senior health outcomes rank high nationally, even better than the general population.

 Frequently Asked Questions - Health